splunk/public-o11y-docs/gdi/opentelemetry/install-linux.rst

 Nomad
 -----------------
-Use Nomad to to deploy the Collector.
+Use Nomad to deploy the Collector.
 See :ref:`deployments-nomad` for the installation instructions.

 .. _linux-pcf: